yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/security/enable-encryption-in-transit/_index.md

 Enabling encryption in transit requires the following steps:

 1. If you are using a certificate that you provide, add your self- or CA-signed certificate to YugabyteDB Anywhere.
+Refer to [Add certificates](./add-certificate-self/).
 1. Enable encryption in transit on your universe.
 You can do this when creating the universe and on an existing universe.

-### Expand a universe

-You can expand universes configured with custom CA-signed certificates.

-Before adding new nodes to expand an existing universe, you need to prepare those nodes by repeating Step 2 of [Use custom CA-signed certificates to enable TLS](#use-custom-ca-signed-certificates-to-enable-tls) for each of the new nodes you plan to add to the universe.
-You need to ensure that the certificates are signed by the same external CA and have the same root certificate.
-In addition, ensure that you copy the certificates to the same locations that you originally used when creating the universe.

-When the universe is ready for expansion, complete the **Edit Universe** dialog to add new nodes.
+Refer to [Create a universe](../../create-deployments/create-universe-multi-zone/).